-Yesterday I released findbugs-slf4j v1.2.0, which supports more useful analysis based on OpcodeStackDetector
+Yesterday I released findbugs-slf4j v1.2.0, which supports more useful analysis based on OpcodeStackDetector.

 Here I will summarize my problem and solution.